 Florida isn't the only state that is currently being plagued by substance abuse.
-Across the country, the rates of interventionists have risen with the need for professionals who can empathize, help and relate to the family and loved ones of individuals who are struggling with addiction.
+Across the country, the rates of interventionists have rose with the desperate need for professionals who can help, empathize and relate to family members and loved ones of individuals who are struggling with addiction.
 Better yet, is that most of interventionists working now are recovering addicts who are now living a stable and healthy sober life, which gives them a unique perspective in working with the family and addict themselves.
-The point of an interventionist is to help guide and support the family or loved ones in preparing and educating for the process of the final intervention process, and how to be supportive in the upcoming days.
+The point of an interventionist is to help support and guide the loved ones or family in educating for the process of the final intervention process, and how to be supportive in the upcoming days.
 Interventionists are also a prominent resource because they do this for their job which means they have plenty of connections to quality treatment and resources.
 The interventionist takes the reins over for families who have no idea where to start and guides them through the process that can literally save their loved one's life.

 When Compassion and Encouragement Aren't enough